NikolajMLund/Word-Evolution-in-Danske-Bank/README.md

 # Word-Evolution-in-Danske-Bank

-The Repository contains my implementation of Word evolution using Word2Vec models from GenSim and data from Danske Bank's annual and quarterly reports.
+The Repository contains my implementation of Word evolution using Word2Vec models from GenSim and text from Danske Bank's publicly available annual and quarterly reports.
 The method can be used on any corpora of text and on any key words to track the changing context of a word over time.

 It contains three notebooks: